hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 Task event hooks are reusable [run tasks](../workspaces/run-tasks.html) configurations that can be attached to any workspace in an organization.

-A task event hook is made up of a friendly name, a complete endpoint URL which the hook will communicate with, and an optional HMAC key used to verify the authenticity of a request.
+A task event hook is made up of a human-readable name, a complete endpoint URL for the hook to communicate with, and an optional HMAC key used to verify the authenticity of a request.

 ## Trial Expired Organizations